renatocaliari/contornos/docs/en/contornos.md

 Each contorno has a list of attributes.
 Several of the attributes listed below are connected by the 'Why' questions will we do something? -> 'How' will we do something? -> 'What' will we do?.

 Rule:
-- for any change of attribute of an contorno it is necessary to notify its external contorno and internal contornos.
+- for any change of attribute of a contorno it is necessary to notify its external contorno and internal contornos.

 ## Nickname and Scope